daviddevore/daviddevore/README.md

 # David DeVore
-### I am currently a Software Developer at USAble Life.
-I am a University of Florida Graduate with a Bachelor's Degree in Computer Science.
+### I am a Software Developer at USAble Life and a University of Florida Graduate with a Bachelor's Degree in Computer Science.